-Remedial actions may be necessary throughout several areas of this project dependent upon decisions made by the Mitigation Review Team.
+Remedial actions may be necessary throughout several areas of this project dependent upon decisions made by the Mitigation Review Team, NCDOT and the NCWRC.
+Based on recent conversations with the NCWRC, additional maintenance related to bank stabilization will likely be conducted during the fall and winter of 2004.
 Due to the stream's close proximity to Big Pine Road and non-restricted channel access, channel work can be done from this side of the stream.
-Recommendations are presented below regarding remedial action(s):
+Recommendations from the consultant monitoring group are presented below regarding remedial action(s):

-- 1. The existing debris jam and resulting headcut at Station 0+40 could be corrected by the construction of two cross vanes acting as drop structures through this area.
-These cross vanes would provide grade control as well as assist with the overall stability of the adjacent streambanks. - 2.
-The center bar at Station 2+21 could be removed by widening the left channel and constructing a cross vane to center the thalweg. - 3.
-The eroding banks between Stations 5+33 and 6+50 could be re-graded and stabilized by constructing several cross vanes through this area.
-The cross vanes will also help with grade control. - 4.
-Several rock vanes may be needed in the vicinity of Cross Section #4 to help stabilize the outside of the meander bend. - 5.
+- Re-assess the South Fork Big Pine Creek channel from Station 0+00 to Station 10+00.
+Compare the existing data to reference reach data of similar type stream.
+Determine the amount of instability present and formulate a plan of action to correct problem areas. - 2.
+Consider the installation of a grade control structure (cross vane) in the vicinity of Station 0+40.
+This structure would provide grade control, bank stability and additional fisheries habitat. - 3.
+Assess the center bar at Station 2+21.
+Consider re-aligning the channel via placement of a rock vane structure. - 4.
+Consider re-grading the eroding banks between Stations 5+33 and 6+50.
+Several cross vane structures would likely help to stabilize the streambanks through this area. - 5.
+Rock vanes should be the structures considered in the vicinity of Cross Section #4 to help stabilize the outside of the meander bend. - 6.
 Cross Section #5 appears to be degrading.
-Placement of cross vanes through this section (from Stations 7+67 to 8+00) would help with grade control issues.
+Placement of cross vanes through this section (from Stations 7+67 to 8+00) would assist with grade control issues.
 It will also assist with stabilizing the adjacent stream banks.

-The remaining areas of concern will be monitored for the next several years to determine the actual extent of change.
+The remaining areas of concern should be monitored for the next several years to determine the actual extent of change.